sockperson/Vite-DragaliaSaveEditor/docs/issues.md

 # Resolved Issues:
 * Wyrmprints: Resolve issue where selecting Wyrmprint by name would not accurately retrieve Wyrmprint info (beta-1.1)
 * (T) todo/weapons-2: weapon bonuses are not handled at all (beta-1.1)
+* (H) todo/weapons-1: weapon skins are not handled at all (beta-1.2)
+* (L) todo/materials-2: Material inputs hard to view with high quantity on mobile (beta-1.2)
+* (S) todo/mercurialgauntlet-1: Look into optimizing the sliders.
+It is a bit unresponsive. (beta-1.2)